wb14123/blog/jekyll/_posts/2023-09-24-Jekyll-Plugin-to-Load-Asciicast-Locally.markdown

 You need to share the recordings to Asciinema's website and need to link an account with the recordings, otherwise they will be deleted after 7 days, which I just found out yesterday.
 I don't want my blog to rely on some third party website for core content, so I need a way to load the recordings from my website itself.

-Lucky, the [Asciinema Javascript player](https://github.com/asciinema/asciinema-player) is open source and support to load recordings from a url out of box.
+Luckily, the [Asciinema Javascript player](https://github.com/asciinema/asciinema-player) is open source and supports loading recordings from a URL out of the box.
 First you need to import the CSS:

 ```html
 <link rel="stylesheet" type="text/css" href="/asciinema-player.css" />